Chiropractic Care at the Osher Clinical Center

 Does chiropractic care hurt?

 Well-skilled practitioners are generally able to carry out chiropractic adjustments with little, if any, pain.
 Patients with acute muscle spasms or other chronic conditions may feel some soreness following adjustments, as this can be a sign that the body is starting to heal.
-Thomas Mecke, DC, Julie Sieben D.C or Matthew H. Kowalski, DC will be most able to predict what your recovery may feel like once they have met with you in person.
+Thomas Mecke, DC or Matthew H. Kowalski, DC will be most able to predict what your recovery may feel like once they have met with you in person.

 Can anyone be treated by a chiropractor?